maxburian/SAXS_py3/doc/Server.rst

 ..  image:: screenshot.png

 The Leash Program is a GUI to load calibrations into the Saxdog Server and monitor the processing of the data.
-It provides a calibration editor, as mask preview and basic data import from :ref:`saxsconverter`.
+It provides a calibration editor, as mask preview and basic data import from :ref:`converter`.

 The main window has 3 tab cards.
 The first is for setting up the server, the second to review the currently processed data and the third for basic statistics.
 The command to launch it is.